IS2AI/Column-Design-Optimization/README.md

 - net.py file contrains network file for training the network.

-- use column.pth file for inferense.
+- use column.pth file for inference.

 ### 4: Design check
 Use main.py to run the check of the network output results.